-A story of terror, coach trips and a very special sandwich
+A story of terror, coach trips and a magical sandwich order

 "A foreign accent is a sign of bravery".
 This is what I often tell my students.
 About 8 out of 10 new students tell me they feel nervous in their first taster lesson, even if absolutely nothing is expected of them!
 But they’re determined to learn their new language and, crucially, they're willing to overcome the feelings of anxiety that come with taking a risk.

 I experienced anxiety around speaking with an accent quite early on in my language learning journey.
 It's something that students often ask me about, so I thought it would be an interesting topic to explore further.

 Many years ago, way back in 2002, I ordered a sandwich outside a football stadium in Germany.
 It was terrifying, magical and transformational.
 More on that later.

 Where does language learning anxiety come from?